-Ross and I are going to Europe in September 2019!
+Ross and I are going to Europe on an Aeroplan vacation in September 2019!
 Paris is included in the trip so I’ll be checking one place off my travel bucket list!
 Best of all, we’re flying Business Class to Europe on Aeroplan!

 When we talked about where we wanted to go in 2019, Europe was on the top of our list.
 I particularly wanted to go to Scotland, and Ross hasn’t been back to Scotland since he left in 1974!
 It was definitely the right destination for us!

 No time to read it now?
 Pin it for later!